FIXER3600/Recriando-P-gina-Inicial-do-Instagram/README.md

 # Recriando Página Inicial do Instagram
-Recreating the Instagram homepage with HTML5 and CSS3 as a Bootcamp project HTML developer from Digital Inovation One
+Recreating the Instagram homepage with HTML5 and CSS3 as a Bootcamp project HTML Web developer from Digital Inovation One